Eurydia/cleanpedia-production/src/site/notes/Appendix A/StdReal.md

 ## Conversions To Real Number Type

-Explicitly converts other types to real number type.
+They explicitly convert other types to real number type.

 ### From Integer Type